oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/integration-manuals/quickstarts/auth0/quickstart.md

 ## Step 3.)
 Build the BFF

-To build a BFF with aspnet core, execute the following commands on the command line:
+To build a BFF with `aspnetcore`, execute the following commands on the command line:

 ```bash
 dotnet new web